As an Amazon Associate I earn from qualifying purchases.

 The base for this mashed potato recipe is any kind of potato you want (just make sure it’s 3 pounds total), a few cloves of garlic, and some chicken broth.

 As far as add-ins go after the potatoes are cooked, Kathleen offers up just the right amount of ingredients to make these easy Instant Pot mashed potatoes smooth, creamy, and flavorful.

 I used butter, heavy cream, and sour cream as my “creamy” ingredients, but Kathleen makes notes for other ingredient swaps, which I have noted in the recipe, if you want those.

-You’ll also little extra garlic powder (these are garlic mashed potatoes, after all), some salt and pepper, a little Italian seasoning, and some chives or green onion for garnish and a little pop of flavor.
+You’ll also little extra garlic powder (these are garlic mashed potatoes, after all), some salt and pepper, a little Italian seasoning, and some fresh chives or green onions for garnish and a little pop of flavor.

 HOW TO MAKE MASHED POTATOES IN THE INSTANT POT

 The process for getting these potatoes from raw and whole to perfectly cooked and mashed is seriously so simple, and it’s all thanks to that Instant Pot.